 "I heard, Mrs. Leiberman.
 A virtuoso performance!" father said, though I knew he was only using that phrase because he had heard the radio announcer use it.
 But Mrs. Leiberman nodded her head in approval and then, noticing me, said, "What a big girl!" and patted my shoulder with her bony fingers.

 Walking down Tremont Avenue he whistled one of the themes from the Haydn concerto, or at least his own version of it, introducing klezmer-like trills and Pop Goes the Weasel endings at the end of every eighth bar.
 I giggled at his interpolations but was impressed by his musical invention, something I never would have thought him capable of.
 I returned the pressure of his hand and began to swing our arms up and down rhythmically.
 When he came to the end of the next eight bars I anticipated the twist he would give to the phrase and joined in.
-The next time, he let me fill in the phrase by myself, and I gave it such a wild turn that we both laughed till we were out of breath.
+The next time, he let me fill in the phrase by myself, and I gave it such a wild turn, we both laughed till we were out of breath.

 When we reached the corner newsstand, instead of buying a newspaper he raised his thick index finger and nodded toward the telephone booth nearby.
 It was clear he had mischief in mind, so I followed him in.
 He closed the door, forcing me to stand very close, something I hadn't done since I was a young child.
 In the cramped, airless quarters I became aware for the first time of his masculine smell, an odor of old sweat and some sort of solvent.
 To my surprise, I found I liked it.